Are Laid-Off Workers Eligible for Disability?

 Work History Is Important After Layoffs

-If you file a disability application soon after being laid off, you may want to consider hiring a Social Security disability attorney to handle your claim.
-Especially at a time when many people are out of work, Social Security tries to screen out as many claimants as possible early in the process, and an experienced disability attorney will understand the evidence that Social Security needs to approve your case.
+If you filed a disability application soon after being laid off, you may want to consider hiring a Social Security disability attorney to handle your claim.
+Especially during times when many people are out of work, the SSA tries to screen out as many claimants as possible early in the process, and an experienced disability attorney will understand the evidence that Social Security needs to see in order to approve your case.

 Do You Qualify for Disability in Your State?